 My earnings above are just through teaching hours with students.
 Some companies do provide a very generous referral bonus to teachers and this is where some teachers can really increase their income passively.

 For example, the company SayABC who I work alongside offers teachers $100 referral per successful applicant.
+Whales English, my main teaching company, offers from $120 per successful applicant.
 Their referral bonus is only paid to teachers, once the new applicant has successfully completed their first lesson with the company.

 The great aspect of this second type of income is that it can create a passive income.
 Just through sharing your referral bonus, teachers can start their application process with your company through your link.
 It is your choice whether or not you support each applicant during their application.